The Top 10 IRS Audit Triggers

-Ed Note: As you may know, a tax audit is an IRS inspection of an individual’s or entity’s books and records.
+Ever wonder what the top IRS audit triggers are?
+As you may know, a tax audit is an IRS inspection of a person or business’ tax records.
 If you’re audited, the IRS will send you a letter stating which type of tax audit applies to you.
-You’ll need to comply with the IRS’ requests for information (which is why you’re advised to keep your tax returns and supporting documentation for 7 years).
-In his latest guest post, JoeTaxpayer lists some of the top audit triggers; items that may cause the IRS to examine certain returns more closely.
+You’ll need to comply with the IRS’ requests for information (which is why you’re advised to keep your tax returns and supporting documentation for a few years).
+This post lists some of the top IRS audit triggers; items that may cause the IRS to examine certain returns more closely.
 Do any of these appear on your tax return?

 1. High Income